dojo/docs/dijit/_editor/plugins/Print.rst

 And that's it.
-The editor instance you can reference by 'dijit.byId("editor")' is now enabled with the Printplugin!
+The editor instance you can reference by 'dijit.byId("editor")' is now enabled with the Print plugin!
 You can use the button to print the editor contents when you wish.

 Examples
 ========